ericlobdell/presentations/testingCS/slides/index.md

 ***

 # Elements of Testable Code
+### Code that is Simple to Test

 ***

 ## Taking Some Notes From Functional Programming
-- Prefer Functions Over Methods
+- Embrace Functions
 - Use More Functions
 - Using Pure Functions
 - Immutability

 ***

-## Prefer Functions
+# Prefer Functions
+### Functions Always Return a Value

+---

+example of function returning a value making it easy to assert what happened

+---

 # Avoid Void
-## Void Methods are Black Boxes
+### Void Methods are Black Boxes

-By returning a value, you have a way to know/assert what happened
+---

+example of void method illustrating how we need to as somebody else what happened

 ***